-There comes a time when you have just had enough of these falsehoods, tired of hearing the all of the lies, a time when the truth must be told - and the faith professed - no matter what!
+There comes a time when you get tired of hearing all of those lies, when the truth must be told - and the faith professed - no matter what!
 It is time to proclaim the true identity of the church.
-We as the Body of Christ can continue to ignore the poisons that are flowing through, or we can stand up, trusting in Almighty God for His provision, for His blessing, and for His strength in the days to come - like Abraham, relying on our faith in Him that somehow we will make it through; somehow we will continue to proclaim the ONE TRUE GOSPEL of Jesus Christ - undaunted, undeterred, and undiluted.
-As The Apostle Paul encourages the church in Ephesians 6:13, this message is for us today as well; let us "take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm."
-Let us be confident that Jesus "is the Christ, the Son of the Living God" (Matthew 16:16) and let us, together, boldly, with blessed assurance, profess the faith that endures!
+We as the Body of Christ can continue to ignore the poisons that are flowing through, or we can stand up, trusting in Almighty God for His provision, for His blessing, and for His strength in the days to come.
+Like Abraham, relying on our faith in Him that somehow we will make it through; somehow we will continue to proclaim the one true Gospel of Jesus Christ - as it has been handed down from the Apostles - and undiluted.
+As The Apostle Paul encourages the church in Ephesians 6:13, let us "take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm."
+Let each one of us be confident that Jesus "is the Christ, the Son of the Living God" (Matthew 16:16) and let us, together, boldly, with blessed assurance, profess the faith that endures!